 ABOUT MARTIN GAJDIČIAR

-Martin Gajdičiar is a Full Stack Developer at Salsita whose main field of focus is React and React Native.
+Martin Gajdičiar is a Full-Stack Developer at Salsita whose main focus is React and React Native.
 He works with various technologies and frameworks ranging from mobile applications to enterprise systems.
-He treats each product as his own and always pushes for elegant solutions and new ideas.
-Martin strives to make well-designed apps with satisfied end users; nothing is better than cracking a tough problem.
-Off screen he likes to read Nordic noir and spend time with his wife.
+Martin strives to make well-designed apps with satisfied end users and says nothing is better than cracking a tough problem.
+Off screen, he likes to read Nordic noir and spend time with his wife.

 Visit Salsita’s website to learn about our React Native Projects or get in touch with us to discuss your mobile app projects.